6bee/aqua-accesscontrol/README.md

 ### Type Predicate

+Type predicates apply to specific record types within a query by filtering out corresponding records that do not satisfy the condition.

-The following predicate filters out records which have not tenant ID 1.
+The following predicate filters out records which have not `TenantId` equal to 1:

 ```C#
 var query =